 -XX:HeapDumpPath parameter is used to set the location where the heap dump will be generated.
 If it is not used, the heap dump will be generated within the Java working directory.

 If you are running JIRA on Windows and this setting has been configured in the Windows registry (i.e. because JIRA is running as a service), then each parameter needs to be placed on a new line, for example:

 -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=C:\Program Files\Atlassian\JIRA\logs

 When a heap dump is generated, it will be the size of the current heap (e.g.: a 4gb heap will have a 4gb heap dump).
-If you are running a JIRA application instance with a large heap (greater than 4096mb), it can make it harder to analyse as significant resources are required to analyse large heap dumps.
+In a system with larger heap allocated, this means a larger heap dump will be generated.
+Please ensure that the path is set for a location with plenty of disk space.